Mohan-Zhang-u/TextSummarization/README.md

 # Please try the demo at 52.183.29.144:5000
+- make sure input more than 10 utf-8 encoding words to generate a summary!

 # Text Summarization Tool
 This repository is based on the ACL 2018 paper: